5 top tips for healthy eating this winter

 Dietitian Victoria Taylor gives tips on how to eat healthily through the cold winter days and nights.

-The nights are well and truly drawing in now and with the colder weather come coughs, colds and the flu season, plus, for some of us, winter weight gain.
+With the colder winter weather come coughs, colds and the flu season, plus, for some of us, winter weight gain.
 It’s an important time to make sure you stay on top of your diet and keep yourself well nourished.

 Sticking to a healthy diet won’t prevent you from picking up winter illnesses, but it can help maintain your immune system to better protect you.
 And should you fall ill, a nutritious diet can help speed up your recovery.